mapninja/Earthsys144/Labs/Week_04/Table_Operations_in_QGIS_pt1.md

 ![](images/Table_Operations_in_QGIS-8527df8b.png)

-3. Begin typing “**more_data_HHPCTGROWT**” in the search box at the top of the Select by Expression window, but only until you see the variable you are interested in, then **double-click** on  it to place it in the **Expression window**
+3. Begin typing “`more_data_HHPCTGROWT`” in the search box at the top of the Select by Expression window, but only until you see the variable you are interested in, then **double-click** on  it to place it in the **Expression window**

 4. Type the rest of the query:  `>0`
-5. When you’ve created your expression, <strong>click</strong> on the <strong>Select Features</strong> button displayed along the bottom.
+5. When you’ve created your expression, click on the **Select Features button** displayed along the bottom.

 ![](images/Table_Operations_in_QGIS-8cfb03f1.png)